open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

-We provide a general inspection framework, that takes the dimensions of the wind turbine as input, and provides the optimal attitude rate and thrust command to the drone to acheive time optimal coverage.
+We provide a general inspection framework, that takes the dimensions of the wind turbine as input, and provides the optimal attitude rate and thrust command to the drone to acheive optimal coverage.

 ![My Image](abstract_vtmpc.png)